The Red Sea Sharks: Synopsis

 Meanwhile, back at Marlinspike Hall, Abdullah finds Nestor who is bound and gagged into a chair in a kitchen and Professor Calculus later turns up while roller-skating.
 Later, the Emir welcomes Tintin and Haddock.
 It then transpires, from the Emir's explanation, that there is an ongoing slave trade through Khemed that is operated by the international businessman called "the Marquis di Gorgonzola", who falsely offers transport to African Muslims on the pilgrimage to Mecca, but then sells them into slavery somewhere along the journey.
 Tintin, Haddock and Snowy leave for the Red Sea coast and board a sambuk for Mecca, but are attacked by fighter planes.
 Tintin shoots one down and rescues its mercenary Estonian pilot, Piotr Skut.
 The four are picked up by di Gorgonzola's yacht, the Scheherazade, but are soon offloaded onto the SS Ramona, a tramp steamer.
 Di Gorgonzola, it turns out, is another of Tintin's previous adversaries, Roberto Rastapopoulos.

 The Ramona is one of Rastapopoulos' slave trading ships, and when a fire breaks out aboard it during the night, the ship's commander Allan and his crew cowardly flee, leaving Tintin, Haddock, Snowy and Skut aboard along with a consignment of African slaves.
 With Haddock taking on the ship's captaincy, they are successfully able to put out the fire.
 However, Rastapopoulos orders a U-boat to destroy the Ramona, with the ship taking evasive manoeuvres to survive, ultimately being rescued by a fighter from the cruiser USS Los Angeles after Tintin dispatches numerous distress calls.
 The Los Angeles chases down the Scheherazade and attempts to capture di Gorgonzola, but he fakes his own death and escapes via a mini-submarine.
-Tintin, Haddock and Snowy return to Belgium and learn that the Emir has recaptured Khemed and with the war now over at Khemed so that Abdullah can return home.
-Their relaxation is cut short by insurance salesman Jolyon Wagg, who has arranged to use Marlinspike for an auto rally.
+Tintin, Haddock, and Snowy return to Belgium and learn that the Emir has recaptured Khemed and with the war now over at Khemed so that Abdullah can return home.
+Their relaxation is cut short by a surprise visit from Jolyon Wagg, who has arranged to use Marlinspike for an auto rally.